Rescue of Bat 21 Bravo: More aircraft lost

 On 5 April, bad weather prevented any SAR activity.

 On 6 April at 15:15, a third attempt was made to pick Hambleton and now Clark up.
-Four Douglas A-1 Skyraiders (Sandys 01, 02, 05, and 06) prepared the area around the survivors with extensive bombing and strafing.
-They were assisted by two HH53C helicopters (Jolly Green 67 and Jolly Green 60) from the 37th Air Rescue Squadron.
+Four A-1 Skyraiders (Sandys 01, 02, 05 and 06) prepared the area around the survivors with extensive bombing and strafing.
+They were assisted by two HH-53Cs (Jolly Green 67 and Jolly Green 60) from the 37th ARRS.
 During the day American fighters flew 52 sorties and four B-52 bombers bombed the area around Cam Lo.

-On 6 April, 80 SAMs were launched by the NVA in the area around Hambleton.
-It was estimated that Hambleton and Clark were in the midst of five or six NVA battalions.
-The NVA air defense seriously challenged American air superiority and blunted the success of close air support in the area.
+On 6 April 80 SAMs were launched by the PAVN in the area around Hambleton.
+It was estimated that Hambleton and Clark were in the midst of five or six PAVN battalions.
+The PAVN air defense seriously challenged American air superiority and blunted the success of close air support in the area.

 Capt.
-Peter Chapman volunteered to pilot Jolly Green 67, despite the fact that he was "short", due to return home very soon.
+Peter Chapman volunteered to pilot Jolly Green 67, despite the fact that he was due to return home very soon.
 Capt.
-Boli in Sandy 01 decided they would pick up Bat 21 Bravo (Hambleton) first and Nail 38 Bravo (Clark) immediately after.
+Boli in Sandy 01 decided they would pick up Hambleton first and Clark immediately after.
 At 17:10, Sandy 03 joined the group with a full load of white phosphorus that could be used to lay down a smoke screen.
 Sandy 01 called in additional strikes on targets around Hambleton's position and re-checked the area.
 North Vietnamese response was limited.
 Aware that it could be a trap, he nonetheless gave the go-ahead.

 As Jolly Green 67 crossed the Mieu Giang River with Jolly Green 60 high and above guarding their approach, Jolly Green 67 began taking fire from all sides.
 As it approached Hambleton's position, they called for him to pop his smoke and reveal his position.
 The aircraft was pummeled with automatic weapons and anti-aircraft fire from all quarters.
 Hambleton hesitated, and the Jolly Green tried to pull away.
 Despite the best efforts of the remaining aircraft, Jolly Green 67 was critically damaged.
 Jolly Green 67 flew east at first, further into territory held by the North Vietnamese, before it turned southeast for a few kilometers, when a fire broke out in the left engine.
 Pieces of the tail rotor struck the main rotor, and the aircraft rolled and crashed on its left side, burning ferociously.
 No rescue beepers were heard.
 The entire crew was listed as MIA and presumed killed: Capt.
 Peter Hayden Chapman II (pilot), Capt.
 John Henry Call III (co-pilot), TSgt.
 William Roy Pearson, TSgt.
 Allen J. Avery (para-rescuemen), TSgt.
 Roy D. Prater (crew chief), and Sgt.
 James Harold Alley (combat photographer).
 The fire consuming the helicopter was so hot it melted parts of the aircraft and continued to burn for three more days.
+The helicopter crashed about 300 yd from where Hambleton was hiding.